GALAX: Graph-Augmented Language Model for Explainable Reinforcement-Guided Subgraph Reasoning in Precision Medicine: Introduction

 These challenges are amplified in biomedicine: reasoning over multi-omic, gene-regulatory text–numeric graphs (TNGs) lacks ground-truth stepwise annotations, making intermediate supervision infeasible, and the combinatorial explosion of biological paths renders exhaustive planning or retrieval impractical.
 We propose \textbf{GALAX} (\textbf{G}raph-\textbf{A}ugmented \textbf{LA}nguage model with e\textbf{X}plainability), which couples LLMs with a pretrained GNN under reinforcement learning guided by a \textbf{Graph Process Reward Model (GPRM)}.
-Instead of symbolic traces or manual labels, GALAX uses the GNN as a proxy stepwise supervisor, scoring intermediate subgraphs (partial signaling cascades) for biological plausibility and cancer relevance to provide fine-grained, graph-based rewards.
+Instead of explicit labels, GALAX uses the GNN as a stepwise supervisor and schema-based rule term to check validity, scoring intermediate subgraphs (partial signaling cascades) for biological plausibility and cancer relevance to provide fine-grained, graph-based rewards.
 GALAX prompts an LLM to propose candidate targets from multi-omic profiles and partial knowledge graphs, then an RL graph generator assembles task-specific cancer subnetworks under GPRM scoring—translating language reasoning into interpretable graph construction and yielding mechanistically grounded, patient-specific subnetworks for target prioritization.
 To evaluate, we introduce \textbf{Target-QA}, a benchmark integrating multi-omic data, biomedical graph knowledge, and CRISPR screening outcomes across diverse cancer cell lines.
 Together, GALAX and Target-QA deliver a scalable, reinforcement-guided solution for interpretable, patient-specific target identification and disease-mechanism discovery.